In this article, you'll find information about:

 BSMS was very interested in it.
 In fact, during the interview we went over what I had done and the interviewers got into a heated discussion with me.’

-Graduate Entry Medicine (GEM): This depends on the university, read the article to dip deeper.
-It is generally more competitive than Direct Entry Medicine (i.e. more applicants per place), but the GCSE and A-level requirements are often lower.
+For graduate entry medicine (GEM), it is generally more competitive than direct entry medicine (i.e. more applicants per place), but the GCSE and A-level requirements are often lower.
 This means your degree transcript will be more significant.

 A handful of medical universities do accept AAB.